 You do not need to configure any additional settings to use the security features in Kibana.
 They are enabled by default.

 Do not set this to false; it disables the login form, user and role management screens, and authorization using Kibana privileges.
 To disable security features entirely, see Elasticsearch security settings.

 trueto enable audit logging for security events.
-This is set to false.
+By default, it is set to false.
 For more details see Audit Logging.